-Personalized onboarding, one of the best employee induction practices right now, is based on the same philosophy.
+Personalized onboarding is one of the best employee induction practices right now.
+It is based on the same philosophy.

 Employees want to feel like they’re being heard.
-When planning a personalized onboarding experience, consider new entries’ preferences, interests, and, of course, expertise.
-This way, they will form a connection with their employers right from the beginning.
+When planning a personalized onboarding experience, consider new hires’ preferences, interests, and, of course, expertise.
+This way, they will form a connection with their team right from the beginning.

 Here are a few tips to engage employees by bringing them on board in a more personalized way:

-- Provide them with paperwork specifically designed for them.
+- Provide new hires with paperwork specifically designed for them.

 - Select mentors that match their style and personality.